 Ramadan, or Ramazan as it's known here, holds varying degrees of difficulty for travellers.
 In the larger cities and along the Mediterranean coast, limited restaurants and shops are open for non-Muslims.
 Head further east, however, and you'll find limited conveniences until sundown.
 In Istanbul, crowds gather in Sultanahmet Square for iftar, with readings from the Qu'ran and Sufi music concerts.

 Ramadan is taken very seriously in Oman; non-Muslims should always refrain from eating, drinking and smoking in public.
 Eateries and bars will be firmly shut, and daytime entertainment and shopping will be limited.
 Large hotels will offer food to travellers but you'll be restricted to screened rooms, tucked away from those who are fasting.

 Ramadan is enforced by both religious and civil law.
-Restaurants stay closed until sunset, and shops operate truncated opening hours.
-It's illegal for supermarkets and restaurants to sell alcohol throughout the month – even Christian businesses.
+Restaurants stay closed until sunset, and shops operate shortened opening hours.
+It's illegal for supermarkets and restaurants to sell alcohol throughout the month – even Christian-run businesses.
 Travellers are expected to observe the fast publicly, but large hotels will serve daytime food to non-Muslims.
-Iftar celebrations tend to be more subdued than those in other conservative Muslim countries – a far cry from Egypt's vast street parties.
+Iftar celebrations tend to be more subdued than those in other conservative Muslim countries – a far cry from Egypt's street parties.

 You must be logged in to leave a comment.
 Login or get more from Wanderlust - register today!

 Ramadan may be a time for spiritual reflection in Abu Dhabi, but there is still plenty to do for visitors